derivepassphrase wish conventional-configurable-text-styling¶

 For color usage, we should support the

-environment variables to override the auto-detected result.
-Which variable should take precedence,NO_COLOR
+NO_COLORandFORCE_COLORenvironment variables to override the auto-detected result.
+Which variable should take precedence,NO_COLORorFORCE_COLOR?
+(TheFORCE_COLORFAQ site givesFORCE_COLORprecedence overNO_COLOR, Python 3.13 givesNO_COLORprecedence.) -

 Should text decorations and text styling (bold, underline) be treated equivalently to color?
 Should this be handled by the same “color” options, or do we need separate “styling” options?